garrandall/popular-music-data/tracks/forever-my-lady-jodeci.md

 You're keeping me warm
 If this is ecstacy
 Forever my lady
-I say just what i mean
+I say just what I mean
 Forever and ever
-I pray is what i see
+I pray is what I see

 Can you picture my lady
 This empty scene
 There's no me or no you
 What will we do
 An awful sight to me
-If i ever lose you
+If I ever lose you
-Tell me where would i go
+Tell me where would I go
 Life would have no meaning
-And i pray that you will always stay with me
+And I pray that you will always stay with me

 You and i
 Would never fall apart, baby